Whoa… the Quran is weird.

 The question that remains is whether the Quran, in including these stories within its text, is posing this as the paragon model of Islamic leadership.
 Are Muslim sovereigns supposed to model themselves after these exemplars and use their sovereignty to establish Islamic law as far as their military might can take them?

 So one option, one that was embraced as a supporting narrative for past expansionist empires such as the Arab, Turkish, and Mughal empires is –yes!
 With great power comes great responsibility, and if you’ve established Islamic rule, then it is incumbent upon you to encompass other nations and improve their quality of life through your administration of justice and charity.
 Just like Solomon, Dhul-Qarnayn, and Muhammad [and whichever of the successors to Muhammad you deem legitimate].
 This kind of justification is distinctly human.
-New Testament scriptures in no way support political expansionism as a legitimate method of evangelism, but Christian empires applying this same principle are in no shortage!
+New Testament scriptures in no way support political expansionism, but Christian empires applying this same principle are in no shortage!
 Of course, that the Quran accommodates and bakes this way of thinking explicitly into its text is something to be concerned over.
 Whether this text inspires military expansionism or merely supplies a narrative to support those already so inclined, it does play an important part.

 Another optional interpretation, though, is to feel the absence of a prophet in your leadership.
 A key thing about these figures is that they are all prophet-kings.
 The Quran does not offer prophethood to its adherents.
 Though it seems a person has to be morally qualified to become a prophet, prophethood is a thing given by God and not strictly earned.
 By most Islamic interpretations —Ahmadiyya being the largest exception (and they are mostly pacifist)– that kind of prophetic authority is sealed in the past.
 If your polity is not administered by a prophet, or at the very least by a person morally qualified to be a prophet, then you do not have the authority to conquer other kingdoms.
-Moreover, if your dominion more resembles Moses’ Israelites in the dessert –struggling, ignorant, and impure in faith– then you have no business even thinking about conquering other nations.
+Moreover, if your dominion more resembles Moses’ Israelites in the desert –struggling, ignorant, and impure in faith– then you have no business even thinking about conquering other nations.
 For Muslims who observe this lack of prophetic or moral guidance in their leadership, the Quran’s stories of political dominance and conquest are sealed in the past and not relevant to the present.

 Adherents to this second line of thinking might look more to Joseph to model the way of a politically active Muslim.
 Joseph participated in a non-Islamic government.
 Although the Quran gives no hint to how he balanced his faith and his submission to a pagan authority, it does describe him as handling secular duties.
 Thus, Muslims of this second way would be inclined to throw their support into fulfilling the secular duties of their host government with full integrity.